chtoucas/Narvalo.NET/src/Narvalo.Mvp.Web/README.md

 See _LICENSE-WebFormsMvp.txt_ for license information.

-### Dropped functionalities for now
+### Dropped functionalities

-- MvpWebService

-### TODO

-- Review and enhance the async stuff (IHttpAsyncHandler, HttpTaskAsyncHandler, new async keyword)
+Since I don't see value in MvpHttpHandler and MvpWebService, I removed both.